paspapob/paspapob.github.io/README.md

 ```
 The note implemented above is also another aspect of avoiding
+unnecessary information and repetition.
+The note is used as context for future
-formal documentation, using a note to reduce repetitive text.
+tasks to reduce the need for repetitive details.
 ```